pertusa/tva/docs/mltva.md

 The third image pair has a much larger distance (9.81), indicating that the two faces presented to the Eigenfaces algorithm are not the same person.

-In practice, we often do not rely on a simple k-NN algorithm for identification.
+In practice, we often do not rely on a simple \(k\)-NN algorithm for identification.
 Accuracy can be increased by using more advanced machine learning algorithms, such as Support Vector Machines (SVMs), Random Forests, etc.

 **Discussion**